Gagan1708/Elitmus/README.md

 ## Deployment

-The project has been deployed in netlify and to experience the deployed version of this project click on below link.
+The project has been deployed on netlify and to experience the deployed version of this project click on below link.

 ```bash
   https://643c968c1b10f44d37524d1b--melodious-chimera-61bb0a.netlify.app/